 - 1. LAFCO supports adoption of UGBs that are consistent with LAFCO's goals to prevent sprawl, protect open space and agricultural lands and promote efficient delivery of services.
-However, an USA remains the definitive, Santa Clara LAFCO-adopted planning boundary indicating whether an area will be potentially annexed and provided with urban services. - 2.
-LAFCO shall recognize any urban growth boundary, urban limit line, "greenline," greenbelt boundary, or other boundary adopted by a city and/or approved by voter initiative that defines the limits of a city's urban development on a long term or permanent basis.
+However, an USA remains the definitive, Santa Clara LAFCO-adopted planning boundary indicating whether an area will be potentially annexed and provided with urban services. - 21.
+LAFCO shall recognize any urban growth boundary, urban limit line, "greenline", greenbelt boundary, or other boundary adopted by a city and/or approved by voter initiative to that defines the limits of its a city's urban development on a long term or permanent basis.

-- 3. LAFCO shall consider these boundaries when reviewing relevant proposals, including annexations or reorganizations over which LAFCO retains review and approval authority, urban service area amendment proposals, sphere of influence amendment proposals, and "out-of-agency service by contract" proposals. - 4.
+- 32. LAFCO shall consider these boundaries when reviewing relevant proposals, including: city annexations or reorganizations over which LAFCO retains review and approvalthe_authority, to review pursuant to Government Code Section 56826, urban service area amendments_proposals, sphere of influence amendments_proposals, and "out-of-agency service by contract" proposalsextension services. - 43.
 LAFCO shall discourage proposals which are inconsistent with an adopted urban growth boundary.